WDCA: Fox ownership

 In 2000, Viacom purchased CBS.
 On August 12 of that year, United Television—the United in UPN—sold its UPN stations to the Fox Television Stations subsidiary of News Corporation for $5.5 billion; the deal was finalized on July 31, 2001.
-As part of its acquisition of the Chris-Craft stations, Fox had purchased KBHK-TV in San Francisco, a city in which Fox did not own its affiliate—but there was a CBS owned-and-operated station.
+As part of its acquisition of United Television, Fox had purchased KBHK-TV in San Francisco, a city in which Fox did not own its affiliate—but there was a CBS owned-and-operated station.
 Similarly, Viacom now owned UPN stations in Houston (KTXH) and Washington, D.C.
 (WDCA), markets where it did not own the CBS affiliate but where there was a Fox owned-and-operated station.
 It also needed to reduce its national coverage to come under FCC ownership limits.
 As a result, Fox traded KBHK-TV to Viacom in exchange for KTXH and WDCA, resulting in three new duopolies, including new Fox duopolies in Houston and Washington.
 The FCC approved the deal in August 2001 on the condition that Viacom sell one of its San Francisco radio stations.

 Fox consolidated the two stations' operations at WTTG's studios in Washington's Friendship Heights neighborhood, and it also dismissed WDCA's general manager, placing both stations under WTTG's management.